Catalina 30 TRBS #2889 "Northern Light"

 to add significant static mass to the engine (for instance across the two

-mass than a new zinc) to the propeller shaft.
-Both fixes would serve to lower
+rear mounts straddling the transmssion).
+Both fixes would serve to lower the

 mechanical resonant frequency somewhere below the idle frequency which is to

-say "the system will still resonate but not at normal any operating condition."
+say "the system will still resonate (like all systems do) but not at normal any operating condition."

 I did try out the concept of a "PTS-like" disk that I made out